-Test Name Test in VHDL/ Verilog Description sample_smoke_test0 Verilog and VHDL Issues a PCI Type 0 Configuration Read TLP and waits for the completion TLP; then compares the value returned with the expected Device/Vendor ID value. sample_smoke_test1 Verilog Performs the same operation as sample_smoke_test0 but makes use of expectation tasks.
+Test Name Test in VHDL/Verilog Description sample_smoke_test1 Verilog Performs the same operation as sample_smoke_test0 but makes use of expectation tasks.
 This test uses two separate test program threads: • the first thread issues the PCI Type 0 Configuration Read TLP, and • the second thread issues the Completion with Data TLP expectation task.
 This test illustrates the form for a parallel test that uses expectation tasks.
 This test form enables for you to confirm the receipt of any TLPs from your design.
-Additionally, this method can be used to confirm reception of TLPs when ordering is unimportant.
+Additionally, this method can be used to confirm reception of TLPs when ordering is unimportant. pio_writeReadBack_test0 Verilog and VHDL Performs a check for the expected Device/Vendor ID, Link Speed, and Link Width value.
+Performs Endpoint enumeration (scan and program BARs, and set PCIe configuration registers.
+Issues Memory/IO Write and Read packets depending on the BAR type enabled (IO, Memory 32-bit, or Memory 64-bit) and checks that the written value can be read back successfully.